Stay Healthy in Autumn: Seasonal Tips for Well-being

 The leaves on the trees are turning brilliant shades of yellows, reds, oranges and yellows and we welcome the day with a crisp, cool scent, we find ourselves in autumn.
 Autumn, especially in the New England where we are located, is a beautiful time of the year and a very important season in the Chinese Medicine system.
 Autumn is associated with the Metal element and the time of the year when we put emphasis on organization, order and developing boundaries.
 It is a time that allows for introspection and transitioning from the high energy Yang of the summer days, to the darker, colder Yin winter ahead.
+In this time of transition it’s important to change your habits with the season to stay healthy in autumn.

 The Metal element is connected with the lungs, which can be easily challenged during the autumn when air gets cold and dry.
 It is also a time when people start to develop sadness and longing for the summer and dread of the winter months.
 To best balance our bodies during this time, we need to keep our lungs (and our bodies) warm and moist and most importantly, keep our hearts happy and mind’s clear.